TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />

 Lastly, the toolbox fully supports Kilosort, Mountainsort 5 and SpykingCircus 2 spike sorting.
 This includes saving the dataset and probe desgin for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting using SpikeInterface in the Matlab GUI.
 You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in the NeuroMod Matlab GUI, while still having full control over sorting parameters.
 In any case, spike sorting results from these sorters can be loaded for further analysis (see below for details).
-NOTE: Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.
 If these sorters cant be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
 Since every analysis is shown and editable in a seperate window, spike and LFP analysis results can be easily compared and correlated.

+**NOTE:** Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.

-__NOTE:__ Currently only external (SpikeInterface independent) Kilosort 4 versions up to 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
-When you already install a newer version, install legacy version by typing in your anaconda promt:
+**NOTE:** Currently only external (SpikeInterface independent) Kilosort 4 versions up to version 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
+When you already installed a newer version, install legacy version by typing in your anaconda promt:

 ```python
 conda activate kilosort
 ```